wernerpyke/pyxel/docs/pyke_pyxel_API.md

 def contains(x: int, y: int) -> bool
 ```

-Checks if the given coordinates are within the bounds of the button.
+Checks if the given coordinates are within the bounds of the drawable.

 **Arguments**: